 Scholars who are selected for the week-long academy at NASA Langley Research Center are provided transportation, housing, and meals during their stay.

 Complete the requirements located on the Application Instructions page.
-The application deadline is October 25, 2020 at 11:55PM.
-If your application is accepted for the program, you will be notified via email on or before November 6th and provided with log-in information to begin working on the online curriculum.
+The application deadline is October 24, 2023 at 11:55PM.
+If your application is accepted for the program, you will be notified via email in early November and provided with log-in information to begin working on the online curriculum.
 Each of the seven modules and final project will be graded using the rubrics at the end of each lesson.
 Scholars are selected for the Summer Academy based on timely completion of all assignments, quality of work, participation in online discussions, and their final grade in the course.